apache/lucenenet/src/Lucene.Net.QueryParser/Flexible/Core/Builders/package.md

 ## Query Parser Builders

- The package <tt>org.apache.lucene.queryParser.builders</tt> contains the interface that builders must implement, it also contain a utility <xref:Lucene.Net.QueryParsers.Flexible.Core.Builders.QueryTreeBuilder>, which walks the tree and call the Builder for each node in the tree.
+The namespace <tt>Lucene.Net.QueryParsers.Core.Builders</tt> contains the interface that builders must implement, it also contain a utility <xref:Lucene.Net.QueryParsers.Flexible.Core.Builders.QueryTreeBuilder>, which walks the tree and call the Builder for each node in the tree.
 Builder normally convert QueryNode Object into a Lucene Query Object, and normally it's a one-to-one mapping class.
-But other builders implementations can by written to convert QueryNode objects to other non lucene objects.
+But other builders implementations can by written to convert QueryNode objects to other non-Lucene objects.